Blood in Urine

 - Urinary Tract Infection (UTI) - an infection which can affect any part of the urinary tract.
 Most commonly the bladder is affected, as in the case with the common UTI, Cystitis, where the bladder becomes infected and inflamed.
 UTI’s can cause various symptoms, including pain when urinating, pain in the lower abdomen and increased urge/frequency of urination.
 Most UTIs can be resolved quickly since the infection is, in approximately 90% of cases, caused by E-Coli.
 D-Mannose is an all-natural monosaccharide that is taken with water.
 It not only gives rapid relief to symptoms due to its anti-inflammatory properties, but it prevents E-Coli adherence to the bladder wall.

 - Glomerulonephritis/Nephritis - an inflammation of the kidney glomeruli (structures within the kidney, made up of clusters of blood vessels).
-This can be due to taking certain medications, or to the body’s immune system overreacting to infection.
+This can be due to taking certain medications, or to the body’s immune system overreacting to an infection.
 It is a serious condition that can be life-threatening without prompt treatment, so it is vital to seek medical attention if you are experiencing the following symptoms: swelling of the face/ankles, blood in urine, less frequent urination, fluid in lungs causing coughing, high blood pressure, bubbly/foamy urine (due to protein in urine).

 - Bladder or Kidney Stones - these are crystallised minerals that form from concentrated urine, usually as a result of not being able to empty the bladder completely.
 Small stones can often pass out of the system on their own, but larger stones can cause damage to the bladder wall or block the flow of urine.
 Symptoms are usually lower abdominal pain, painful urination, difficulty urinating, blood in the urine, cloudy/dark urine.

 - Bladder/Kidney Tumours - these are abnormal growths in the bladder or kidney that can be either benign or malignant.
-These often do not cause any symptoms but may be detected on further investigations via imaging techniques following discovery of blood in urine.
+These often do not cause any symptoms but may be detected on further investigations via imaging techniques following the discovery of blood in urine.

 - Urethritis - an inflammation of the urethra (the tube that carries urine out of the body).
-The main symptom of urethritis is painful or difficult urination.
+The primary symptom of urethritis is painful or difficult urination.
 It is most commonly caused by the sexually transmitted infection chlamydia trachomatis.

 - Benign Prostate Enlargement - this is a common condition occurring in older men.
 The prostate becomes enlarged, which causes it to press against the bladder.
 This pressure prevents the bladder from emptying fully which can lead to infections.
-The main symptoms of enlarged prostate are difficulty urinating and a frequent urge to urinate.
+The main symptoms of an enlarged prostate are difficulty urinating and a frequent urge to urinate.

 - Cancer (bladder/kidney/prostate) - Blood in the urine can be a symptom of bladder or kidney cancer or prostate cancer in men.
 These cancers can usually be treated if detected earlier.